 Your dog shakes his head for ear infections mainly.
 Otitis externa is one of them.
 Ear vasculitis and ear haematomas are other possible ear infections.
 Besides, allergies, tumors, or maybe water clogged in the ear cause irritation.
 Thus dogs shake their heads.
 Consult the vet immediately.

 This is only a sneak peek.
-There’s a lot of factors to take into consideration here.
+There are a lot of factors to take into consideration here.

 Let us get this rolling!

 Dogs often do unusual activities, like dogs eating rocks.
 The irregular head shake is not a reason for worry.

 Frequent and continuous head shaking is unnatural and may indicate a medical problem.

 It’s crucial to know why dogs shake their heads and check for signs of a physical issue.

 Discuss with your vet immediately if your dog’s head shaking is regular and continues for more than a day or if your dog has red, puffy, and stinky ears.